Akshay-ch-dj/Audiobooks-digital-store/Documentation/project_path_documentation.md

 # Audiobooks Digital store Project

+## Books and Audiobooks store project made with django,

+1. ### Create a python virtual environment for the project. (on windows)

     ---

-Books and Audiobooks store project made with django,

-1. ### Create a python virtual environment for the project. (on windows)
+   * Using venv(which is a subset of [virtualenv](https://virtualenv.pypa.io/en/latest/)), which is the recommended method for creating virtual environments starting Python 3.5. and comes inbuilt.

    * lets name the local environment Ab-local

      ```bash
      python -m venv Ab-local
      ```

    * To activate, run the script on windows terminal

      ```bash
      Ab-local\Scripts\activate.bat
      ```

      On git-bash or linux

      ```bash
      # cd to Ab-local\Scripts, then run
      . activate
      ```

    * To deactivate, just type deactivate with environment active

      ```bash
      deactivate
      ```

 2. ### To update, install pip, python..etc

    * In linux,

       ```bash